10 Ft Interface, Streaming Media (Portfolio Piece)

 I found that these three screens met the deliverable requirements of the client, but did end up adding another viewport for users with vision disabilities.

 The original remote design was based on existing streaming remotes; single-handed, limited buttons, circle pad navigation, and a central select button.

 I also originally imagined users paging through results and included a scroll slider, but later realized that the added functionality didn’t reduce the number of interactions enough to warrant its existence.

 Finally, you can see how the final design was influenced by the natural movement of the thumb sketch on the right.
 The thumb naturally moves in a sort of hourglass pattern, with the most natural movement on the curve from bottom-left to top-right.

-A simple grid view that makes the media title, year made, runtime, age restrictions, and viewer rating.
-Also note the bottom row of images are cut off, indicating that there are more options below.
+A simple grid view that makes the media title, year-made, runtime, age restrictions, and viewer rating.
+Also note the bottom row of images is cut off, indicating that there are more options below.

 The is an alternate view that allows users to view descriptions and cast information while browsing.
 This decision was intended to avoid users having to go into media items and then repeatedly backing out.
 This allows for a single click (up/down) to view more info.

-As you can see, this is a very simple prototype.
-However, that is appropriate given the medium of this application and the posture of the user.
-This is not an application that you want to get fancy with otherwise you will confuse users.
+As you can see, this is a very simple prototype, which is appropriate given the medium of this application.

 Here you can see the progress from the initial prototype.
 The first version’s size was good, but the input options were unclear and ergonomically lacking.
 In the final version, buttons were removed and placed in line with the natural movement of the thumb (red line).